Generator coordinate method with proton--neutron pairing fluctuations and magnetic properties of $N=Z$ odd--odd nuclei: Results

 In the following calculation, in order to describe the $N=Z$ $sd$-shell nuclei including $^{18}$F, the $s+p+sd$ shells are used for the single-particle model space.
 We use the canonical single-particle energies of $^{16}$O for the single-particle energies $\varepsilon_i$ of $^{18}$F and those of $^{24}$Mg for $\varepsilon_i$ of $^{22}$Ne and $^{26}$Al. The canonical single-particle energies are obtained with the Skyrme SkP energy density functional \cite{Dobaczewski1984}.
 We solve the HFB equation using the {\sc hfbtho} (v1.66p) code \cite{STOITSOV200545} within the spherical symmetry.
 The obtained single-particle energies are summarized in Table~\ref{s.p.e.}.
 Although the $d_{3/2}$ orbitals are unbound, for a proper description of the IS pairing correlations, it is important to include those resonance states in the model space as the spin-orbit partner of $d_{5/2}$ \cite{Tanimura2014}.
 We fix the IV pairing strength $G_{\rm IV}=1$~MeV that is determined to reproduce the empirical pairing gap of $^{26}$Ne.
 The GT interaction strength is set to $G_{\rm ph}=20.8/A^{0.7}$~MeV to reproduce the position of the energy peak of the GT giant resonance of $^{48}$Ca, $^{90}$Zr, and $^{208}$Pb in the $pn$-QRPA calculation \cite{Homma1996}.
 We examine the role of the IS pairing, by changing the IS pairing strength $G_{\rm IS}$.
 In this subsection, instead of the $x$ parameter, we introduce a parameter $g_{\rm pp}$ which is the ratio between the IS pairing and the IV pairing strengths, $g_{\rm pp}=G_{\rm IS}/G_{\rm IV}$.

+In the following calculation, we set the value of the norm cutoff, $0.65$, which results in the collective dimension (the number of the norm eigenvalues larger than the cutoff) equal to 8 for states projected on $J=0$ and 1 in $^{18}$F, $^{22}$Ne, and $^{26}$Al. The reason for this choice is as follows.
+We have found that, when we increase the collective dimension by reducing the value of the norm cutoff, the calculated collective wavefunction $g^J(P_0, R_0)$ \cite{ring} exhibits a double peak structure even for the ground state.
+Since the diagonal elements of the Hamiltonian kernel do not show multiple local minima, this is most probably due to the overcompleteness of the adopted collective space.

 The calculated energy difference between $1_1^+$ and $0_1^+$ states is plotted in Fig.~\ref{18FEnergy}.
 The energy difference $E(1_1^+)-E(0_1^+)$ decreases as a function of $g_{\rm pp}$.
 This is because, even though the spin symmetry is partially broken, the IS $(S=1, T=0)$ pair correlation is stronger in the $J^\pi=1^+$ state than in the $0^+$ state.
 The clear correlation in Fig.~\ref{18FEnergy} suggests that the energy difference $E(1_1^+)-E(0_1^+)$ may serve as a possible observable to determine the values of $g_{\rm pp}$ in the Hamiltonian.
-The experimental value in $^{18}$F, $E(1^+_1)-E(0^+_1)=-1.04$~MeV, leads to $g_{\rm pp}=1.43$.
+The experimental value in $^{18}$F, $E(1^+_1)-E(0^+_1)=-1.04$~MeV, leads to $g_{\rm pp}=1.51$.
 This ratio is consistent with the estimated value in the previous studies~\cite{Cohen1965}.
+On the other hand, the energy difference is less sensitive to the GT interaction strength $G_{\rm ph}$.
 The same behaviors of the $E(1_1^+)-E(0_1^+)$ are obtained for the $^{22}$Na and $^{26}$Al. The calculated energy differences are given in Table~\ref{tableI}.
-Although the agreement with experiments is not quantitatively perfect, they are qualitatively well reproduced with the common interaction parameters: $G_{\rm IV}=1$~MeV, $g_{\rm pp}=1.43$, and $G_{\rm ph}=20.8/A^{0.7}$~MeV.
+Although the agreement with experiments is not quantitatively perfect, they are qualitatively well reproduced with the common interaction parameters: $G_{\rm IV}=1$~MeV, $g_{\rm pp}=1.51$, and $G_{\rm ph}=20.8/A^{0.7}$~MeV.